Survival and Grief: Beating COVID-19 After Losing A Loved One

 A Bright Spot

 One of the bright spots for Lance was the role her Blue Cross Blue Shield of Michigan health insurance took by covering the entire cost of her nearly $40,000 hospital bill.
-Blue Cross has committed to covering the cost of all COVID-19 diagnostic testing and treatment through the end of 2020.
+Blue Cross has committed to covering the cost of all COVID-19 diagnostic testing and treatment through March 31, 2020.

 “You don’t have to worry about the economic impact on your family and having to pay something like that, especially for people who might not be working right now or working at a reduced rate – that goes a long way,” Lance said.